tommysullivan/ts-injector/readme.md

   * service mapr-zookeeper start
   * service mapr-warden start
   * configure.sh -R
+  * On ES node, we also need to load the template after installation and running configure.sh above ** Run the following: /opt/mapr/elasticsearch/elasticsearch-2.2.0/bin/es_cluster_mgmt.sh -loadTemplate <list of ES nodes' IP / FQDN>

 #### Installer support
 **The lastest build of the installer (2/29/2016) does now do this for you.
 ESDB is for now hard coded to /opt/mapr/es_db.**